We do Real relationship, no bullshit, ever.

 BIBLE & BEER

-We haven't missed a Tuesday night, 8-10 pm, at Fuzzy's Tacos in Mansfield, since Christmas Eve 2013.
-Galileo buys the beer (or Dr. Pepper, if you prefer).
+For almost 5 years, we didn’t miss a Tuesday night at Fuzzy's in Mansfield.
+Now we’re uptown, at Torchy’s in the Arlington Highlands, the First Tuesday of each month, 7-9 pm.
+Galileo buys the beer (or Mexican cola, if you prefer).
 You buy your own tacos.
 We read the Bible passage that we'll be worshiping through the following Sunday, so this is your chance to engage in dialogue and have your voice heard.
 (No underage drinking, ever.)

 Covenantal G-groups are groups that are constructed by church leadership, in consultation with individuals, in hopes that each becomes a Community of Care and a Community of Learning.
 More specifically: